An engagement ring is a serious investment of money that requires that the buyer does their homework in a smart, systematic way.

 Decision Time: Buying My Diamond Engagement Ring

-Now it’s decision time.
+Now that you’ve learned how to buy an engagement ring, it’s decision time.
 Perhaps you really like your local independent jeweler, and you’d like to give them the business.
 At least you have comparisons.
 And if the prices you’ve researched aren’t too far from theirs, and you don’t mind spending a little more for great personal service, then go for it.
 At least now you know you’re not getting ripped off.

 If you decide to go the online route, I would suggest buying your engagement ring from one of the bigger players.
 Blue Nile sells both diamonds and rings.
 There are other names like Ritani and James Allen that have good reviews.
 The biggest takeaway here is don’t go into the first mall store you see, get caught up in the moment with a fast-talking salesmen and end up paying thousands of dollars extra for a diamond engagement ring that really shouldn’t cost that much because the quality doesn’t merit the price.